vmware/vic/tests/test-cases/Group1-Docker-Commands/1-8-Docker-Logs.md

 ```
 Error: vSphere Integrated Containers does not yet support timestampped logs.
 ```
+* Step 19 should output all lines
-* Step 19 should result in an error with the following message:
+* Step 20 should result in an error with the following message:
 ```
 Error: No such container: fakeContainer
 ```